Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

 We may call a Boolean algebra extended with an exterior operator an \emph{exterior algebra}. \end{definition}

-Note that the axiomatic conditions for the exterior operator are somewhat antagonistic to those for interior and closure (e.g.~\texttt{E1} will be called `anti-additivity' later in \S\ref{sec:investigations}).
-From another perspective, they somehow belong together, since, given a closure $\C$ (resp.~an interior $\I$), an exterior operator $\E$ can always be defined as $\E(A) \equdef \cmpl\C(A)$ (resp.~$\E(A) \equdef \I(\cmpl A)$).
-Thus, as in the case of interior operators, it is straightforward to obtain exterior operators by composing closure operators with the complement.
-In fact, Kuratowski \cite{Kuratowski1} famously showed that there is a limited number of operators that can be obtained this way: 14.\footnote{Of course, this result was obtained under the assumption that all Kuratowski-closure conditions are satisfied.}
+Note that the axiomatic conditions for the exterior operator display a certain antagonism towards those for interior and closure (e.g., \texttt{E1} will be referred to as `anti-additivity' later in \S\ref{sec:investigations}).
+From another perspective, these concepts are interrelated since, given a closure $\C$ (resp.~an interior $\I$), an exterior operator $\E$ can be defined as $\E(A) \equdef \cmpl\C(A)$ (resp.~$\E(A) \equdef \I(\cmpl A)$).
+Therefore, as with interior operators, exterior operators can be readily obtained by composing closure operators with the complement.
+In fact, Kuratowski \cite{Kuratowski1} famously demonstrated that the number of operators achievable in this manner is limited to 14.\footnote{Of course, this result hinges on assuming (all?)
+Kuratowski closure conditions.}

-Other topological operators axiomatized by Zarycki in \cite{Zarycki1} are the \textit{border} and the \textit{frontier} (aka.~\textit{boundary}).\footnote{They have been called, respectively, `bord' and `fronti\`ere', in the early writings (in French) of Zarycki, Kuratowski, and other mathematicians at the time.
-The term `boundary' is somewhat more modern and widespread, but it is unfortunately quite overloaded, so we prefer to avoid it.} The former, in particular, will play an important role in our investigations on recovery operators in \S\ref{subsec:recovery}.
+Other topological operators axiomatized by Zarycki in \cite{Zarycki1} were the \textit{border} and the \textit{frontier} (aka.~\textit{boundary}).\footnote{They have been called `bord' and `fronti\`ere', respectively, in the early writings (in French) of Zarycki, Kuratowski, and other mathematicians of the era.
+The term `boundary' is somewhat more modern and widespread, but we abstain from using it here, as it is commonly employed for another related concept.} The former, in particular, will play an important role in our investigations on recovery operators in \S\ref{subsec:recovery}.

-\begin{definition}[Border Operator] \normalfont A unary operation $\B$ is called a \emph{border operator} when, for arbitrary $A, B \in \A$, it satisfies\footnote{We note that the axiomatization originally introduced by Zarycki \cite{Zarycki1} features only three conditions, since it collapses our \texttt{B1} and \texttt{B2} into one equivalent formula: $\B(A \land B) \approx (A \land \B(B)) \lor (B \land \B(A))$.
+\begin{definition}[Border Operator] \normalfont A unary operation $\B$ is called a \emph{border operator} when, for arbitrary $A, B \in \A$, it satisfies\footnote{We note that the axiomatization originally introduced by Zarycki \cite{Zarycki1} features only three conditions, since it collapses our \texttt{B1} and \texttt{B2} into one equivalent formula: $\B(A \land B) = (A \land \B(B)) \lor (B \land \B(A))$.
 Our formulation here is not only more explicit but also makes it easier to interrelate conditions for different operators with a finer granularity.}